kenbrew96/python-practice/README.md

 6. `hello_loop.py` - Prints "Hello" 100 times.
 7. `short_hello_loop.py` - Prints "Hello" 3 times.
 8. `sell_tickets.py` - Simulates selling 300 tickets.
+9. `counter_loop.py` - Prints numbers from 0 to 3 using a `while` loop.
+10. `password_check.py` - Checks if a guessed password is incorrect.
 ---

 ## **How to Run the Scripts**